Guest Speakers - Conferencistas Invitados - Guest Speakers

 On her secular job, she is an innovation strategist.
 Jessica has a Doctorate Degree in Ministry from Liberty University with a specialization on Biblical Teaching and Preaching.
 She also has a Master's in Divinity from the Evangelical Seminary of Puerto Rico, and a second Master Degree in Business Administration from the Ana G. Mendez University.
 Lastly, Jessica is AETH's board secretary and dreams on making theological education accessible to the lay, minister and academical individual.

-Dra.
-Michelle Carattini Ramsundar
+Dr. Michelle Carattini Ramsundar

 Michelle Carattini Ramsundar is a recent graduate of the Doctor of Ministry Program of the Pentecostal Theological Seminary.
 She holds a Masters in Church Ministries and a Bachelor of Arts in Christian Education from Lee University.
 Michelle and her Husband are pastors the Manantial de Vida Church of God in Grand Rapids, Michigan.
 She also serves as the Education Director for the Church of God North Central Region.
 Michelle is married to Dr Kris Ramsundar who is Trinidadian, and they have two adult Trini-Ricans, Marissa, and Gabrielle.
 As a pastor's daughter Michelle began preaching as a teenager.
 On Sunday mornings, when Michelle is not preaching, she is translating the message.
 Michelle is Puerto Rican, raised mainly in California, but has served in Mexico as a missionary educator so her accent reflects the diversity of her journey.

-Kerwin Rodríguez
+Kerwin Rodriguez

 Kerwin Rodriguez has taught preaching, spiritual formation, and church ministry through college, seminary, and workshop courses for almost fifteen years.
 He currently serves as Assistant Professor of Preaching and Church Ministries at the Moody Bible Institute and is a PhD in Preaching Candidate at Baylor University's Truett Seminary.
 His research interest includes the Latino/a preaching tradition, and his dissertation specifically addresses how Christian preaching can address and redress the historical trauma of dictatorship for Dominican people.
 He is a co-editor and contributing author to the One Volume Seminary: A Complete Ministry Educational Resource (Moody Publishers, 2022).
 Kerwin and his wife, Meredith live in Chicago, IL with their three sons.